jerneu-design/about-me/README.md

 # about-me

-An About Me Page I created utilizing HTML and Bootstrap.
+An About Me page I created utilizing HTML and Bootstrap.

 The page is viewable [here.](https://jerneu-design.github.io/about-me/)